Kentucky Women’s Golf Adds Leonie Bettel to 2017-18 Roster

 Bettel has extensive experience on the international stage as a member of the Austrian national golf team since 2012.
 She’s competed in golf events in Austria, Japan, France, Czech Republic, Slovakia, Germany, Serbia, Russia, Estonia, Sweden, Spain, Scotland and Northern Ireland.

-The junior-to-be is representing Austria at the European Ladies Team Championship this weekend in Portugal.
+The junior-to-be is currently representing Austria at the European Ladies Team Championship this weekend in Portugal.
 She tied for 14th at qualifying this summer with a score of 4-under par (140).
 Prior to this weekend, Bettel most recently competed for Austria at the 2016 World Amateur Championship in Mexico, where the team placed 21st, but she’s also led Austria to third place at the European Girls Team Championship and a 14th-place finish at the 2015 Ladies European Championship.
 Bettel has played in the European Girls Team Championship four times, the Individual European Ladies Championship three times, the World Amateur Team Championship twice, the European Ladies Team Championship twice and the European Nations Cup once.
 She is expected to play in the Individual European Ladies Championship in Switzerland later this year.

 Prior to college, Bettel was named the U21 Austrian Player of the Year in 2014.
 She was crowned the U18 champion at both the 2014 and 2015 Austrian Stroke Play tournaments, won the 2014 Austrian Match Play tournament in the U18 division, and captured the women’s Serbian Stroke Play championship in 2014.

 A Women’s Golf Coaches Association All-American Scholar in 2016, Bettel plans to major in civil engineering at Kentucky.